• Natural Resources Planning • Fish/Wildlife • Science • Back Country/Wilderness • General Assistance

 Benefits to volunteers include gaining knowledge about marine biology, local wildlife, shoreline ecology, oceans, culture, and natural history.
 Spend time along beautiful beaches and share your passion for the natural world with others.

 • Computers • Other • Science • General Assistance

 Photo Courtesy of USGS

+If you have access to the Internet and are willing to dedicate some time editing map data we hope you will consider participating!
 You do not need to live in any particular area to participate.
 Our editing guidelines explain how you can contribute data from anywhere.

 HOUSING & AMENITIES Type: Other Description: This volunteer activity is done from your home or anywhere with Internet access.